syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 Add the script files and CSS files in the **head** tag of the **default.html** page.

-N>  Please follow the following order while adding scripts and styles.
+N>  You can follow the order given here while adding scripts and styles.

 {% highlight html %}